FloWide/workbench1/README.md

 SCL calulcates the position of trackers that have timing coming from UWB communication layer.
 In order for positioning to work, service has to be configured.
 After restart SCL container calls a pre-defined API call and waits for configuration API commands.

 ## Installation

-1.)
-Check out the repository: git clone https://github.com/FloWide/workbench1 2.)
-Copy directory to /root/docker-deployment
+1. Check out the repository: git clone https://github.com/FloWide/workbench1
+2. Copy directory to /root/docker-deployment
-3.)
-Set the values in .env file based on the template 4.)
-Run instal.sh that installs the flowide command line interface 5.) start system with flowide docker up
+3. Set the values in .env file based on the template
+4. Run `instal.sh` that installs the flowide command line interface
+5. start system with command: `flowide docker up`

 System will be accessible under the domain configured in the .env file.

-Other command can be checked with flowide docker --help
+Other command can be checked with `flowide docker --help`